eBay/akutan/docs/kafka.md

 ### Read performance

-This section focuses on how fast a Beam view can sequentially read a large suffix of the log.
+This section focuses on how fast a Akutan view can sequentially read a large suffix of the log.
 Views will read potentially large suffixes of the log when they start up, and reading a large part of the log may also provide insights into the performance of tailing the log.
 As a baseline,